 Watch Master Gunnery Sgt.
 Hill's interview about the 2013 Inauguration.

 Gunnery Sergeant Elisabeth Plunk

-Flutist Gunnery Sergeant Elisabeth Plunk joined “The President’s Own” United States Marine Band in June 2004 and was named assistant principal in 2009.
+Flutist Gunnery Sergeant Elisabeth Plunk joined “The President’s Own” United States Marine Band in June 2004 and was named assistant principal in 2009 and co-principal in 2015.
 Gunnery Sgt.
 Plunk began her musical instruction at age 6.
 Upon graduating in 1997 from Moline High School, she earned a bachelor’s degree in music from the University of Cincinnati College-Conservatory in 2001, and in 2003 received a master’s degree in music from Carnegie-Mellon University in Pittsburgh.
 Her flute instructors included Randolph Bowman of Cincinnati College-Conservatory, and Jeanne Baxtresser and Alberto Almarza of Carnegie-Mellon.

 Prior to joining “The President’s Own,” Gunnery Sgt.
 Plunk performed with the Opera Theatre of Pittsburgh and as guest principal flute with the Orquestra Sinfônica do Estado de São Paulo (São Paulo State Symphony Orchestra) in São Paulo, Brazil.

 Flutist Gunnery Sergeant Ellen Dooley joined “The President’s Own” United States Marine Band in May 2005.
 Gunnery